dfirebaugh/cheezewiz/Readme.md

-# cheesewiz
+# cheezewiz
-cheesewiz is a place holder name for our 2022 gamejam project
+cheezewiz is a place holder name for our 2022 gamejam project

 # Docs
 * [DevSetup](./docs/DevSetup.md)